ZenonSeth/respec/doc/api.md

   -- Optional.
 Specify the color of a 1px border to be drawn around the element (not including margins) -- This doesn't use the formspec style[] element, it is manually done on top of whatever style[] you set.
 This is here primarily because not all elements support an outline in style[]
 }

 ```
+### Notes on Visibility
+When an element is `visible` or `invisible` it will take up space for the purposes of other elements aligning to it.

+When an element is set to `gone` (aka `visible = false`) then any other element aligning to it will try to inherit the alignment of the `gone` element as best as it can.
+This means that a series elements where each aligns to the one before it should still work if an element in the series is set to `visible = false`.

 ## List of Physical Elements

 All Physical Elements take a `spec` table as input.